by Elizabeth Rivelli

 Generally speaking, there isn’t one better type of insurance agent.
 Whether you choose to work with a captive agent or an independent agent depends on you.

 The main benefit of working with a captive agent is that they have extensive knowledge of their insurers products and policies, because they have one carrier.
-However, working with a captive agent tends to be more expensive, due to extra fees that the insurance company charges.

 If you work with an independent agent, you’ll get more options, which also means a wider price range.
 But independent agents have in-depth knowledge about numerous carriers, where captives only need to learn one.
 Also, independent agents usually charge less because there isn’t one parent company to support.